 - If you use exit tickets for students at the end of lessons, try adding a question asking for their feedback on the lesson.
 This can be a simple 5-point scale asking about their understanding.
 You can also have them write down a question about something from class.

 - Quarterly student surveys asking for feedback about the class.

 Take Interest in Each Other

 - Let students do personal projects.
-This can be either a passion project on a topic they love or a project on exploring something about themselves.
+This can be a passion project on a topic they love or a project exploring something about themselves.
 Give time for peers to learn from each other.

 - Share about yourself with anecdotes.
 Create a room that shows who you are.